How Geofencing technology works in a positioning system

 Geofencing, or geofencing technology, is widely used in business.
 Using geofencing technology, it’s possible to set borders of certain areas and initiate any events when a user with a mobile device gets into the area.
 Geofencing can be compared with an invisible fence whose location is defined by GPS, RFID, Bluetooth beacons, and other technologies.
 It covers everything that appears within the defined radius and allows businessmen to direct necessary notifications to potential clients.

 The mechanism of geofencing is quite simple.
 The geofencing software sets the borders of the area (of any size and form) and tracks the chosen geolocation.
 If the appropriate geofencing applications are installed in the user’s phone, the system automatically defines the person’s location, when he gets inside the controlled zone, and initiates the actions which are launched in the mobile device.

 Spheres of geofencing application

 The geofencing platform can be applied in many spheres:

-- Logistics – by means of the application, one can notify the warehouse manager on arriving a vehicle for loading or unloading.
+- Logistics – using the geofencing application, one can notify the warehouse manager on arriving at a vehicle for loading or unloading.